OpenMMI/.github/profile/README.md

 ### Operating System (os)

 The operating system.
-Embedded linux capable of running the ui and with drivers for the (to be decided) boards.
+Embedded linux capable of running the ui and with drivers for the (to be decided) boards and the required packages and libraries to run Flutter applications.

 ### Firmware (fw)